 AP Environmental Science Multiple-Choice Examples

-For this type of MCQ, the answer choices will describe or explain concepts or processes that are written in the question.
+For this type of MCQ, the answer choices will describe or explain concepts or processes that are provided in the question.
 These simple-form text questions generally test your knowledge-based skills.
 However, you should not assume that simple-form questions are easy; you could be tested on a fairly difficult concept with a question from this category.
+Practicing AP Environmental Science multiple-choice questions can help you get familiar with different question types and difficulty levels.

 Below is a UWorld example of this question type: